Inbibo/shift_docs/docs/integration_resources/resources/usd_tutorials/usd_tutorial_05.md

 >[!NOTE]
 > Before creating the USD workflow, ensure that the USD nodes appear in the Node List widget.
 The catalogs combobox should show `sUSD` and `sUSDTypes` if USD is correctly loaded in Shift.
 If this is not the case, please check again the [Shift_USD installation page](../usd#installation).

 2. Add a new *UsdStageOpen* node to the board and rename it as *OpenStage*.
 Using the **Inspector** widget, set as the value for the **filepath** input plug a filepath pointing to the `RefExample.usda` file.
-For the current example, the filepath can be: `D:/USD_TUTORIALS/05/RefExample.usda`.
+For the current example, the filepath will be: `D:/USD_TUTORIALS/05/RefExample.usda`.
 The board should look like the following:

 <figure>
     <img src="images/usd_tutorial_05/step_02_t05.png" alt="Added 'OpenStage' node to the board.">